felipe-jm/meetapp-backend/README.md

 # Meetapp - backend

-## This is RocketSeat:rocket:<a href="https://github.com/Rocketseat/bootcamp-gostack-desafio-02/blob/master/README.md#desafio-02-iniciando-aplica%C3%A7%C3%A3o"> Challenge 02</a>
+## This is RocketSeat:rocket:<a href="https://github.com/Rocketseat/bootcamp-gostack-desafio-02/blob/master/README.md#desafio-02-iniciando-aplica%C3%A7%C3%A3o"> Challenge 02</a> and <a href="https://github.com/Rocketseat/bootcamp-gostack-desafio-03/blob/master/README.md#desafio-03-continuando-aplica%C3%A7%C3%A3o">Challenge 03</a>

+_This is an extense readme cause I made it attempting a better understanding of the concepts used in this project._

 ### Setting up a docker container for the Postgres Service